The Draft Information Security Policies as presented by The Department of Public Service and Administration states the following:

 The government draft policy also states that one of the most vital things to consider when implementing data protection policies is that all procedures and methodologies enabling data protection must be tested from end to end.
 This means testing from the point of backup to the point of restore and ongoing operation.

 What the government draft policy is really trying to tell us is that for data protection, and all other aspects of recovery from disaster, it is essential to have a fully tested business continuity plan in place.
-Read this for more information on what a business continuity plan should contain.

 Specifically, data protection is incredibly vital for any modern business.